 Rehabilitation/Treatment Facilities: Over the years, we have received frequent feedback that in addition to helping offender participants deal with their criminal actions, the BTL program has a substantial impact on helping them understand what role drug and alcohol addiction may have played in their behaviors and choices.
 This feedback led us to create a modified version of our program geared to residents of rehabilitation centers, halfway houses, and homeless facilities.
 Read more here.

 Sex Offender Treatment Facilities: In Texas, the BTL program is offered to sex offenders who are incarcerated in Sex Offender Treatment Facilities (SOTF).
-BTL has completed projects at the SOTF in the Neal Unit (Amarillo), Stringfellow Unit (Rosharon), Goree Unit (Huntsville), and Hightower Unit (Dayton).
+BTL has completed projects at the SOTF in the Goree Unit (Huntsville), Hightower Unit (Dayton), Neal Unit (Amarillo), Stringfellow Unit (Rosharon), and Wainwright Unit (Lovelady).
 Sex offenders in other states have participated in BTL projects since 2010.